temuair/fot/docs/hunting.md

 There are signs that exist in hunting areas throughout Temuair.
 These signs will offer quests to slay 10 of a particular kind of enemy and reward you with a level-appropriate amount of XP for completing the quest.
 You can do these quests 4 (?) times per day, per location (i.e. Mileth Crypt, East Woodlands, etc.).
 However, it is possible that if you level into a different level bracket, you may be able to do quests again at a particular location after previously completing them all.
 It's worthwhile grabbing these sign quests regularly while hunting, if it doesn't take too long to travel back and forth.

+## Experience Boost

+A server-wide experience boost of 10% can be triggered for 30 minutes by giving the beggar in East Woodlands 5,000,000 Gold.

 ## Experience Needed

 The following is a table of how much experience you need in order to level.
 This table is an estimation of the leveling formula, and appears to be inaccurate by no more than 5 XP at any level.